Ford00520/base-split-vault-key-notes/README.md

 This README explains the purpose of the repository, how to set it up locally, and how to maintain it over time.

 ## Features

+- Dedicated space for key notes and documentation.
+- Simple structure that can evolve as needed.
+- Clear repository identity and canonical source URL.
+- Compatible with standard Git workflows.
+- Easy to clone, review, edit, and update.
+- Suitable for Markdown-based notes and reference files.
+- Practical starting point for a growing note vault.

+## Repository URL